CyclopsUNAM/Cyclops/README.md

 However, SIMBAD contains no information on constellations, so we had to search for it elsewhere.
 Because different authors and websites provided slightly distinct configurations for the constellations, our team decided to use the information from a single source to ensure its consistency: Philip M. Bagnall's book titled *The Star Atlas Companion*.
 From it, we created a JSON file, in which, for every constellation [^1], we list each star and their respective neighbors.
 The contents of this file can be found in `constellations.json`.
 So, every time a request is made for a particular constellation, our software will automatically download the data corresponding to the stars found in the given constellation.
 This process is implemented in the `no_name_function` function from the `spider.py` module.

-It is important to mention that...

-Inside spider we have two files:

-spider.py
+Important notes:

-constellations.json: In a dictionary it stores the connected stars within its constellation)

-For spider.py to work it requires a configuration file located inside the database folder.
+Inside spider are two files: spider.py and constellations.json wich, in a dictionary, stores the connected stars within its constellations.
+For spider.py to work requires a configuration file located inside the database folder.

 The file contains the following: